kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ## Purpose and audience

 This content strategy focuses on the publicly available documentation for the open-source [Kyma project](https://kyma-project.io/docs/).
-More documentation may be found in the [Kyma](https://github.com/kyma-project/kyma) GitHub repositories.
+The source of the documentation displayed on the website is stored in [GitHub](https://github.com/kyma-project/kyma).

 The assumed reader of this guide has some basic knowledge of technical writing.
 To learn more, read the excellent [Istio document about adding documentation](https://istio.io/latest/docs/releases/contribute/add-content/).